LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 Customizing Installation
 ------------------------

-One or more specially-named files can be placed in the root level of a LassoApp directory to be executed the first time a LassoApp is loaded into Lasso Server.
+One or more specially named files can be placed in the root level of a LassoApp directory to be executed the first time a LassoApp is loaded into Lasso Server.
 These files are named beginning with "_install." followed by any additional naming characters and ending with a ".lasso" suffix.
 The simplest install file